geojson/draft-geojson/media-type/registration.md

 Information contained in vnd.geo+json documents do not require privacy or integrity services.

+As with other geographic data formats, providing details about the locations of sensitive persons, animals, habitats, or facilities can expose them to unauthorized tracking or injury.

 ##Interoperability considerations

 There is a difference of opinion among geographic data formats